 by Eric Walters (Guelph, Ont.)

-About Ruth and Sylvia Schwartz Children’s Book Awards
+About the Ruth and Sylvia Schwartz Children’s Book Awards

 - Two awards of $6,000 each are presented annually to recognize artistic excellence in writing and illustration in English-language Canadian children’s literature.

-- The winners are selected by two juries of young readers, which this year are students at Canada’s National Ballet School in Toronto.
+- The winners are selected by two juries of young readers, this year comprising students at Admiral Collingwood Elementary School in Collingwood, Ont.:

 - Five students in grade 8 will select the recipient of the Young Adult / Middle Reader Award.